-- 1. Students are assigned to a parking area.
-Anyone parking outside of their assigned parking area will be fined \$5. - 2.
+- 1. Students are to park in the assigned student section.
+Anyone parking outside of the assigned student parking area will be fined \$5. - 2.
 Parking tags must be displayed where they are easily seen.
 Any student found parking on school grounds without a permit will be fined \$5. - 3.
 Students may lose parking privileges for violating the 15 MPH speed limit, repeated permit violations or accumulated unexcused lateness to school. - 4.
 No student is to be in the parking lot for any reason during the school day unless an emergency arises and permission has been received from the Front Office. - 5.
 Please report any changes in cars or license plates on the car driven to school to the Dean of Student Affairs immediately. - 6.
-If for some reason a student does not have a permit on a car she is driving, even for one day, she should report that fact to the Dean of Student Affairs.

-- 7. Only Juniors and Seniors may drive to school.
-No Sophomore, or in rare cases Freshmen, may purchase a parking pass or drive to school. - 8.
+If for some reason a student does not have a permit on a car she is driving, even for one day, she should report that fact to the Dean of Student Affairs. - 7.
+Only Juniors and Seniors may drive to school.
+No Sophomore or Freshmen may purchase a parking pass or drive to school. - 8.
 The number of parking passes available is limited and not guaranteed to all Juniors and Seniors.
 Passes will be given on a first come, first served basis by students who have already obtained their driver's license.